-See my post on “Jen’s ThyroGreen“- a mix I made up, to take twice daily- it’s really helped!
-Below are some more ideas, to tweak your diet on your way to natural health!
+See my post “Jen’s Green Drink Recipe“, if you want to “build your own” powdered blend, which saves money too.
+Below are more ideas, to tweak your diet on your way to natural health!

 In one week, seven folks sought me out for thyroid health info.
-It’s becoming a hot topic, and no wonder- instead of trying to heal health problems with the foods and herbs God’s given us, we’re more often told how to treat symptoms, usually with drugs.
-My dentist scoffed at me for months, after finding I’d gone to another (specialized) dentist to remove my amalgam fillings (containing mercury).
-But I had done enough research to feel that leaving the amalgam fillings in my mouth could be potentially hazardous to my thyroid (and possibly other body parts).
+It’s become a hot topic, and no wonder- instead of trying to heal health problems with the foods and herbs God’s given us, we’re more often told how to treat symptoms, usually with drugs.
+My dentist scoffed when he found I’d gone to another (specialized) dentist to remove my silver/amalgam fillings (containing mercury).
+But I had done enough research to feel that leaving the amalgam fillings in my mouth could be potentially hazardous to my thyroid (and possibly other body parts) Maybe I’ve become one of those whacky folks people roll their eyes at.
+At least that dentist did!
+(I’ve since gone to a different dentist…)

 Traditional medical treatment had failed me.
 Not that I think doctors are pharmaceutical drug pushers.
 Drugs have their place, after all.
 Almost ten years ago, when I was a complete basket case, a prescription for Synthroid got me out of a horrible funk.
 My health improved radically.
 I did have to up the dose, and eventually felt like some old symptoms were returning.
 So when I discovered more natural approaches to thyroid health, I was eager to implement those approaches.